-In a multidisciplinary and international team, you tackle a real-life project for a stakeholder within the broad field of tourism.
+In a multidisciplinary and international team, you tackle a real-life project for a stakeholder within the broad media field.
 Applying creativity techniques as well as your newly acquired digital skills, you will deliver a qualitative, innovative and deadline-driven result that satisfies both the customer and the end-user of your product.
-You will learn to handle cultural differences, communication challenges, group dynamics, feedback and selfreflection, all which go hand-in-hand with project management.
+You will learn to handle cultural differences, communication challenges, group dynamics, feedback and self-reflection, all which go hand-in-hand with project management.

 |DIGITAL CREATIVE COURSES||12 ECTS|

 Project management for creatives is focused on methodologies and tooling to efficiently manage your projects, with maximum collaboration within project teams and seamless integration between project data, documentation and look & feel.
 Students will use Microsoft products (Excel, Word, PowerPoint, Outlook, …), as standard tooling to realise basic data management and low-entry workflows.
 Students practice management skills by making mindmaps, project plans and budgets.